 16. Looff Carousel

 The beautiful whirling Carousel has been the pride of the Boardwalk since it was installed new in 1911.
-The Carousel boasts hand-carved antique wooden horses and chariots created by the European wood-carver Charles I.D.
+The Carousel boasts hand-carved antique wooden horses and chariots created by world-famous European woodcarver Charles I.D.
 Looff.